The Periodic Table: What is it Showing?

 • Electron binding energies

 • Emission spectra.
-The University of Oregon Department of Physics has a dynamic periodic table, here, that shows the atomic spectra of all the elements:
+Penn State university has a dynamic periodic table, here, that shows the atomic spectra of all the elements in the gas phase:

-Under standard conditions, 25°C & 1.0 atm, the material chemical elements, chemicals in bottles, present as:
+Under standard conditions, 298K and 100kPa (25°C & 1.0 atm), the chemical elements as simple substances – chemical reagents, real chemicals in bottles – present as:

 • Gases, liquids or solids